 For example, if you have 5 employees paying monthly, you will be paying us £15 per month.

-We are Uk’s leading payroll outsourcing service provider.
-On an average, our clients save up 30% on processing payroll due to our dedicated professional payroll service.
+We are the UK’s leading payroll outsourcing service provider.
+On average, our clients save up 30% on processing payroll due to our dedicated professional payroll service.

 You will receive penalty notice if you don’t comply with statutory payment or pension regulator requirements.